mrpandey1/algo/README.md

 # Fake News Detection

+Nowadays, the authenticity of information has become a longstanding issue affecting businesses and society, false information acquires a tremendous potential to cause real-world impacts within minutes, for millions of users.
+Moreover, In the past decade, social media has become increasingly popular for news consumption due to its easy access, fast dissemination, and low cost.
+However, social media also enables the wide propagation of "fake news”.
+Therefore, fake news detection on social media has recently become an emerging research area that is attracting a lot of attention.
+This project is one of the initiatives to tackle and solve this problem and create awareness among readers.

 ---

-Fake News Detection is a webpsite, chrome extension and a chat bot created using machine learning model bot which will tell you if the news is fake or real along with percentage of the news being fake or real.
+Fake News Detection is a website, chrome extension and a chatbot created using a machine learning model bot that will tell you if the news is fake or real along with the percentage of the news being fake or real.

 ## Screenshots

 ### Web App

-In the below image you can see the URL of websie is unsure according to our model and content is biased as contains the words like "WARNS", "FOLLOWS" etc. and title is impartial
+In the below image you can see the URL of the website is unsure according to our model and the content is biased as contains the words like "WARNS", "FOLLOWS" etc. and the title is impartial